 Heard on Radio 4: outraged parents complaining to earnest consumer journalists – You and Yours, perhaps? – about the scandal of tour operators charging extra during the school holidays.
 Rampant profiteering at the expense of poor powerless parents!
 A shameful incitement to take children out of school and ruin their chance in life!
 Something must be done!
 Never mind energy prices, Mr Milliband, how about a price freeze on ski holidays?

-The half term skiing problem is always a popular subject for punditry at this time of year.
+That happy state requires the solution of problems, however, and the half term skiing problem is always a popular subject for punditry.
 Stand by for all the usual platitudes and devastating glimpses of the obvious.
 Book early, shop around, be flexible, choose a cheaper country.
 Creches and Kindergartens may be full too.
 Have you considered the Pyrenees or Bulgaria?

 Choose a small resort, preferably in a remote location.
 Even when every bed is occupied, the lift queues will be manageable and you will get decent value for money from your expensive holiday.
 Peak season skiing in a big resort, by contrast, is stress on snow, especially if bad weather limits the amount of skiing on offer.